Deseraee/Project-1-CLI-APIs-SEO/README.md

 The user will choose an outdoor activity and then receive a response notifying them of relevant conditions, such as "caution, avoid, safe," and "UV rating," and "air quality."

+## Who it benefits
+Student athletes who are constanlty outdoors

+## Why
+To avoid poteinality health issues such as sunburns, and more

  **APIs**:
 All of them are open-source and free
 - Weather